 This article is an answer to all your questions.
 We have gathered some major reasons that cause a startup to fail.

 A good idea is about ten percent and implementation and hard work, and luck is 90 percent. -Guy Kawasaki

-Most startups fail because the entrepreneurs assume an idea is enough to withstand the market.
+Most growing startups fail because the entrepreneurs assume an idea is enough to withstand the market.
 Some entrepreneurs actually believe they will come up with an idea and people will go crazy and fork over their money.
 This is not at all true.
 It is good to be optimistic but logic makes up a business.

 Before starting a business, think it through!
 Put yourself in the shoes of your customers and think about whether you will buy it yourself.
 And don’t forget to plan and strategize your business.
 Have a proper process in place, follow a business model to keep things under control.

 So, the lesson to be learned is no matter how good your idea is; it is never enough for a successful business.
 Back up your idea with perfect implementation if you want to establish something big.

 “Great things in business are never done by one person.
 They’re done by a team of people.” – Steve Jobs

 Startups fail because they don’t have the right team at work.
 The owners want to hire the experts but fail to look for people who can complement each other.
 A team is built by people who work on their weaknesses and utilize their strengths.
 So, the solution is to look for balanced teammates.
 Business demands diversity.
 Your team must be a blend of people who are ready to work with each other and bring out the best of them.

 So, the lesson here is to hire people who are up for teamwork at all costs.